StellarSand/privacy-settings/Privacy Settings/Facebook.md

 Login to [Facebook](https://www.facebook.com) from browser.

-Click dropdown arrow on top right and go to Settings & Privacy > Settings
+Click on your profile picture on top right > Settings & Privacy > Settings

-## General
+## Meta Accounts Centre

-#### Contact
-- Allow friends to include my email address in "Download Your Information": Off
-- Remove phone number if added

-## Security and login
+Go to [Meta Accounts centre](https://accountscenter.facebook.com/) (clicking on `See more in Accounts Centre` will also redirect you there).

-#### Setting up extra security
+#### Password and security
-- Get alerts about unrecognized logins: select Get Notifications and Get Emails

-#### Two-Factor Authentication
+- Two-factor authentication >
     - Use two-factor authentication > Edit > Use Authentication App > Scan the QR code using an authenticator app > Continue > Enter 6 digit code > Continue > Done
     - After the above step is complete, setup recovery codes and save them.

-NOTE 1: Don't use Google Authenticator or Duo as mentioned there.
+    <br><br>NOTE 1: Don't use Google Authenticator or Duo as mentioned there.
 Instead use a privacy respecting authenticator app.
 Check out [recommendations, alternatives & reviews](https://github.com/StellarSand/privacy-settings#recommendations-alternatives--reviews).

-NOTE 2: The backup codes downloaded is required to login, if 2FA method is lost, broken or unavailable.
-Keep these codes somewhere safe, to prevent loss or unauthorised access.
+    <br><br>NOTE 2: The backup codes downloaded is required to login, if 2FA method is lost, broken or unavailable.
+Keep these codes somewhere safe, to prevent loss or unauthorized access.
 They can be stored in a password manager, in an encrypted note, or write them down somewhere safe.
+- Where you're logged in >
+    - Select your account > click on `Select devices to log out` > select any device you don't use and click on `Log out`
+- Login alerts >
+    - Select your account > select both

-## Your Facebook information
+#### Your information and permissions
+- Your activity off Meta technologies >
+    - Manage future activity > select `Disconnect future activity`

-#### Off-Facebook activity
+#### Ad preferences
+##### Customise ads
+Click on `See all` next to `Ad topics` > in the popup, click on the search bar at the top > click on each category & select `See less` for every one of them
+##### Manage info
+- Categories used to reach you >
+    - Click on each category & select `No` for every one of them (if there's too many, remove as many as you can, or do it over a period of few days)
+    - Click on `View and manage` under `Categories associated with you` > click `Remove` if any associated category is shown
+- Activity information from ad partners >
+    - Review setting > select `No, don't make my ads more relevant by using this information` > Confirm
+- Ads shown outside of Meta >
+    - Not allowed
+- Social interactions >
+    - select your account > select `Only Me`

+## Profile locking
-- Clear history > Clear History
+- Lock your profile > OK
-- More Options > Manage Future Activity > Manage Future Activity > Future Off-Facebook Activity > Turn Off

-## Privacy
+## Profile details

+#### Work and education
+- Remove everything

+#### Places lived
+- Remove everything

+#### Family and relationships
+- Remove everything

+#### Details about you
+- Remove everything

+#### Contact and basic info
+- Remove phone number if added
+- Provide false birth date & year and set them to `Only me`

+## How people can find and contact you

-#### Your activity
+#### Your Friends
+- Who can see your friends list?: Don't select `Public`

+#### Who can Facebook suggest your profile to based on your phone number or email address?
+- People with your email address: No one
+- People with your phone number: No one

+#### Do you want search engines outside Facebook to link to your profile?
+- Off

+## Posts
 - Who can see your future posts?: Friends

+## Stories
-- Who can see the people, Pages and lists you follow?: Friends
+- Who can see your stories?: Don't select `Public`

-#### How people can find and contact you
+- Allow others to share your public stories to their own story?: Off
+- Archiving your stories: Off

+## Reels
+- Allow others to share your reels to their stories?: Off
-- Who can see your friends list?: Friends or Only me
+- Who can see your reels?: Don't select `Public`

+## Followers and public content
-- Who can look you up using the email address you provided?: Only me
+- Who can follow me: Friends
+- Who can see your followers on your timeline?: Don't select `Public`
-- Who can look you up using the phone number you provided?: Only me
+- Who can see the people, Pages and lists you follow?: Don't select `Public`
-- Do you want search engines outside Facebook to link to your profile? > Allow search engines outside of Facebook to link to your Profile > Turn Off
+- Who can comment on your public posts?: Friends
+- Public profile info: Friends

 ## Profile and tagging

-#### Profile
-- Who can see what others post on your profile?: Friends
+- Who can post on your profile?: Friends

-#### Tagging
-- Who can see posts that you're tagged in on your profile?: Friends
+- Who can see what others post on your profile?: Don't select `Everyone` or `Friends of friends`

-#### Reviewing
+- Allow others to share your posts to their story?: Off
-- Review posts that you're tagged in before the post appears on your profile: On
+- Who can see posts that you're tagged in on your profile?: Don't select `Everyone` or `Friends of friends`
+- When you're tagged in a post, who do you want to add to the audience of the post if they can't already see it?: `Friends` or `Only me`
-- Review tags that people add to your posts before the tags appear on Facebook?: On
+- Review tags that friends add to your posts before the tags appear on Facebook?: On

-## Location

-#### Location History
-- Turn on Location History for your mobile devices?: Off
+- Review posts that you're tagged in before the post appears on your profile?: On